We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Together, the coils and foam are said to help offer support and help you stay cool while you sleep.
 In reviews, many customers who tried this mattress also state they experience less pain at night.

 In total, the DreamCloud Luxury Hybrid has five mattress layers.
-The foam layers are free of any toxic chemicals.
+The foam layers claim to be free of any toxic chemicals.

 As a bonus, you don’t necessarily have to purchase a new base or bed frame with this mattress — the product is said to work with any base you might already have.